 NIST outlines four main steps for handling an incident:

 To minimize the damage of a potential breach, your organization needs to define steps for response and investigation before a data breach even occurs.
-That’s why building an actionable plan is the first step to enacting an efficient data breach incident response.
+That’s why building an actionable incident response plan is the first step toward securing your data.

 How to create a data breach response plan